r48n34/chimpers/README.md

 ## Notices
 1. Hidden file is not encrypted currently.
 2. Do not attempt to hide a large size file.
+3. Single file than smaller than 4kb is recommended.

 ## Usage
 ```ts